Kennedy-Lab-UW/Duplex-Sequencing/README.md

    *PE_BASH_MAKER.py* is a script that outputs a bash script that will execute, in order, all the steps in the data processing pipeline that are needed to obtain the final DCS reads.

    Run *PE_BASH_MAKER.py*, making sure to input the correct read length (option --rlength), using the syntax shown below.
-Although it is recommended that all non-optional inputs be provided, the only inputs that are truely required are --ref, --r1src, --r2src, and --runIdentifier.
+Although it is recommended that all non-optional inputs be provided, the only inputs that are truely required are --ref, --r1src, --r2src, --rlength, and --runIdentifier.
 Note that read_type s will not work with the default bash template.
 If you want to write your own template, consult section 9.

     ```
-    usage: PE_BASH_MAKER.py [-h] --ref REF --r1src R1SRC --r2src R2SRC
+    usage: PE_BASH_MAKER.py [-h] --ref REF --r1src R1SRC --r2src R2SRC --rlength RLENGTH
-                            [--min MINMEM] [--max MAXMEM] [--cut CUTOFF]
+                            --runIdentifier RUNID [--min MINMEM] [--max MAXMEM]
-                            [--Ncut NCUT] [--rlength RLENGTH] [--blength BLENGTH]
+                            [--cut CUTOFF] [--Ncut NCUT] [--blength BLENGTH]
                             [--slength SLENGTH] [--progInd PROGIND]
                             [--read_type READ_TYPE] [--isize ISIZE] [--filt FILT]
-                            --runIdentifier RUNID [--repFilt REPFILT]
+                            [--repFilt REPFILT]
                             [--template TEMPLATE]

     optional arguments: